danknox1977/Zorkington_DOM_Student-Template/TicketStructure.md

 - **Then** update said values with your specific details.

 **Ticket Requirements:**
-- All keys within the object must remain the as they are provided.
+- All keys within the object must remain as they are provided.

 **Notes:**
 - All comments provided are meant to help guide what is intended.